 When a blockchain fork happens, which shows the developers and users could not agree on one direction for the blockchain to take, every existing NFT minted on the chain needs to be duplicated so it can exist on both chains.

-Forking in blockchain is needed to make network protocol changes, such as introducing new features or fixing bugs.
+You know ‘what is a blockchain fork?’, but coming to why forking is actually needed in blockchain, it is to make network protocol changes, such as introducing new features or fixing bugs.
 The fork in blockchain also allows different versions of the blockchain to coexist, allowing users to choose which version they want to participate in, and allowing the network to evolve and adapt over time.

 Popular Searches